xartin/gentoo-overlay/README.md

-# Gentoo Linux Portage overlay for Lidarr, Radarr and Sonarr
+# Gentoo Linux Portage overlay for Lidarr, Radarr, Sonarr and Tautulli

 Current as of 03/06/2022